wonsunahn/CS1632_Fall2026/exercises/2/README.md

 ## Task 3: Improving Test Coverage for RentACat

-At this stage, you will notice that your instruction coverage for CatImpl.java is sufficient but not for RentACatImpl.java.
+At this stage, you will notice that your instruction coverage for CatImpl.java is sufficient but not for RentACatImpl.java (for example, the above image shows a coverage of only 47\%.
 Add more test cases to RentACatIntegrationTest.java to hit the coverage target of 90\%.
 You will have to add tests to test the main method of RentACatImpl.java to hit that target.

 For each test, make sure: